Halal Certification and Verification

 - Ensure that all staff and responsible operators working with Halal products and for cleaning/cleansing have received Halal awareness training.

-- Keep records on the results of supervision and monitoring of Halal program and corrective actions undertaken.
+- Keep records on the results of supervision and monitoring of Halal program and corrective actions are undertaken.

 - Slaughter men